blacklightpy/vaultofknowledge/Why capitalism is unethical.md

 People will be interested in new technology that **actually** serves a purpose than a new phone with a different style of notch, aside from for artistic reasons.

-Then it becomes more of an art piece than just a technology.
+Then it becomes more of an art piece than just a useful technology.
+See my definition of technol

 What capitalism encourages is forcing people to buy new art pieces because they are the "new technology", and "old technology" is outdated.

 But see, the natural way of life always happens in cycles. for a simple understanding, no matter how strong of a food technology you invent, a human needs to intake a certain quantity of energy, and needs to digest it and get enough rest.
 Even if you turn people into cyborgs who can be recharged, you will need to spend enough time to recharge the being in proportion to the energy capacity of the individual.
-And even if faster charging technologies are
+And even if faster charging technologies are invented, you still need to carry around the

 The thing about art pieces is that, while they are good, and are very important to have because we all love wonderful things, they are not better than starving.
 And also, some people even find the aesthetic of a simple life to be wonderful, because all people are different (minimalism, plain-text interface lovers, naturalists, etc.).